zflohr/bootstraps/README.md

 ## Contributing

 This is not an open source project.
-I've made the repository public mainly to evidence my skills in Bash, shell-scripting fundamentals, and workflow automation.
+I've made the repository public mainly to evidence my skills in Bash, common GNU utilities, shell-scripting fundamentals, and workflow automation.